What to know about Lisa Cook, the Fed Governor who Trump says he's firing

 Board members are appointed by the president and confirmed by the Senate.
 But unlike cabinet secretaries — who serve at the pleasure of the president, for example — Fed governors take on 14-year terms that are staggered in an effort to insulate the Fed from political influence.

 The political independence of the Fed is considered critical to its ability to fight inflation because it enables the central bank to take unpopular steps, like raising interest rates.
-If bond investors start to lose faith that the Fed will be able to control inflation, they will demand higher rates to own bonds — pushing up borrowing costs for mortgages, car loans and business loans.
+If bond investors start to lose faith that the Fed will be able to control inflation, they will demand higher rates to own bonds — pushing up borrowing costs for the U.S. government as well as consumers' mortgages, car loans and business loans.

 What is the Trump administration accusing Cook of?

+Yes.
+Pulte, whose agency regulates mortgage financiers Fannie Mae and Freddie Mac, has targeted several government officials with mortgage fraud claims in recent weeks.

+“If you commit mortgage fraud in America, we will come after you, no matter who you are,” Pulte wrote on social media platform X following Trump's action against Cook.
+Still, all of the allegations he's raised so far have been against individuals that have clashed with Trump.

-Critics say these accusations are being used as a tool by Trump to gain control of the Fed.
-And Pulte has raised similar allegations against others who have clashed with the president before — including Sen. Adam Schiff, D-Calif., who led Trump’s first impeachment, and New York Attorney General Letitia James, who who sued Trump’s company over alleged fraud for falsifying records.
+Beyond Cook, Pulte has raised similar allegations against Sen. Adam Schiff, D-Calif., and New York Attorney General Letitia James.
+Schiff led Trump’s first impeachment, while James sued Trump’s company over alleged fraud for falsifying records.